SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 .. note::

-   If you use an extension to add an initializer to a structure that provides default values for all of its stored properties, you can still call the default initializer and memberwise initializer for that structure.
+   If you use an extension to add an initializer to a value type that provides default values for all of its stored properties and does not define any custom initializers, you can call the default initializer and memberwise initializer for that value type from within your extension's initializer.
    This is different from if you had written the initializer as part of the type's original implementation.